How to grow your email list through social media: 5 tricks

 The easiest way to get more traffic (and signups) to your opt-in offer landing page is to give your followers tons of options to sign up.
 It’s really simple.
 So where to put your opt-in offer on your social channels?
 The possibilities are endless:

-Next week, we'll dive into the details of the most used social channels.
+In this article, we dive into the details of the most used social channels.

 3. Reach your target audience through social media ads